-Engage Barrie was formed earlier this year to create an equitable community, mobilize and empower people, and build an engaged local democracy.
+Engage Barrie was formed in 2019 to create an equitable community, mobilize and empower people, and build an engaged local democracy.

 As an organization we feel that local government has some of the greatest impact on our daily lives and is a level of government where we can have the most impact.
 We want to work within our community to overcome the feeling of being removed and disconnected from local politics and instead feel educated and engaged.

 Many of us are new to city politics in general so are on a journey together to find out how this all works, and how we can be involved.

 It’s important to feel comfortable in sharing the ideas and concerns that matter to each one of us, to make our community as successful as possible.
 One of our objectives is to help create an equitable, transparent community voice.
 We want to be a place where we can come together and understand how our local government works and how we can work with it to exchange ideas.
 Our goals for 2020 include developing a website and a regular newsletter that allow us to educate each other on municipal topics such as: